-I’m an Economics major with certificates in Humanistic Studies as well as Applied and Computational Mathematics.
+I am an Economics concentrator pursuing in Humanistic Studies and Applied and Computational Mathematics.

 Role(s) held in the Humanistic Studies Program

 Women in Economics and Policy (Outreach Chair); Julis-Rabinowitz Center for Public Policy and Finance (Director of Events)

 Why I decided to study the humanities

 I decided to study the humanities because I believe that the humanities is an invaluable source of insights and wisdom.
 Through history, we can understand how empires and political systems evolve; through literature, we get a glimpse of human nature and how people interact with their environments; through philosophy, we acquire the ability to think logically about abstract matters.
 Moreover, I believe the writing and analytical skills I acquired in the humanities will enable me to succeed in my future career.